A Madrid Mini-Guide: The Capital of the Kingdom of Spain, also its Largest City

 Interesting Madrid Facts

-Madrileños have “great rehearsal“ of New Year’s Eve on 30th of December, the only difference is that there’s no count down on 30th of December and no fireworks.
-They also have Three Kings Parade (same in the other parts of Spain) the day before Three Kings Day (El Día de los Reyes) and Three Kings Day is their favorite gift giver day.
+Madrileños have a “great rehearsal“ of New Year’s Eve on the 30th of December, the only difference is that there’s no count down on the 30th of December and no fireworks.
+They also have Three Kings Parade (same in the other parts of Spain) the day before Three Kings Day (El Día de Los Reyes) and Three Kings Day is their favorite gift-giver day.

 Madrileños really know how to enjoy life, their bohemian style and smiley faces, free tapas, friendly locals and Madrid being a lot cheaper city than Barcelona.